adityagorai/Coding/README.md

 # Coding
-#write a  function to remove a given word and strip it
+#write a  python function to remove a given word and strip it